Itamar (Israeli settlement): History

 The settlement was established in 1984 by several families from the Machon Meir Yeshiva in Jerusalem with the assistance of Gush Emunim's settlement organization Amana.
 Originally named Tel Chaim, commemorating Chaim Landau, it was later named for Ithamar, the youngest son of Biblical figure Aaron (Exodus 28:1).
 Tradition places the burial place of Ithamar in the nearby Palestinian village Awarta.
 The major of the city argues that the deed title for taking over the land is based on biblical writ.
 According to Palestinians at Yanun, before the al-Aqsa Intifada, relations between local villagers and Itamar, the nearest legal settlement, had been on a good footing.
 After the killing of 13 Israeli Arabs in Jerusalem, matters rapidly deteriorated, and over 3 years, Palestinian militants killed some 11 Itamar settlers.
-In Itamar, blame for these killings was laid at the door of local Palestinian villagers, who according to Californian emigrant Alon Zimmerman, were believed to provide militants with local support.
+In Itamar, blame for these killings was laid at the door of local Palestinian villagers, who–according to Californian emigrant Alon Zimmerman–were believed to provide militants with local support.
 The whole village of Yanun, though never linked to any violence or attack, itself was so harassed by local Itamar hilltop settlers that its entire population was put to flight, and sought refuge in Awarta, and became, according to Joel Greenberg 'the first case in memory in which harassment by Jewish settlers has emptied an entire Palestinian community'.
-At the time of the uprising Itamar had a reputation among Israelis one of the hard core settlements.
-One visitor at the time remarked that many of its recent residents were immigrants from the former Soviet empire, and from Argentina, who spoke poor Hebrew and dwelt in trailers and appeared to have little awareness of where they were or why anyone should object to their presence there.
+At the time of the uprising, Itamar had a reputation among Israelis one of the hard core settlements.
+One visitor at the time remarked that many of its recent residents were immigrants from the former Soviet empire, and from Argentina, who spoke poor Hebrew, dwelt in trailers, and appeared to have little awareness of where they were or why anyone should object to their presence there.